audreyfeldroy/favicon-cheat-sheet/README.rst

 If you don't have favicon.ico in the root consider adding one, or returning a HTTP 204 instead.
-Many tools and services e.g. bookmarking sites, feed readers, web crawlers etc., request a favicon.ico from the site root, and so recieve a HTTP 404 if it's not present.
+Many tools and services e.g. bookmarking sites, feed readers, web crawlers etc., request a favicon.ico from the site root, and so receive a HTTP 404 if it's not present.
 In the worst case some frameworks will return a custom error page which is likely to be many times larger than the missing favicon.